Part IV Entry 64 of 84

 Socrates did not teach doctrines.
 He asked questions, precise, relentless questions, until the person he was talking to discovered that what they thought they knew, they did not know.
 This is still what philosophy is for.
 Not the production of answers, but the disciplined examination of the assumptions underneath everything else.
 If you have never seriously interrogated your own values, your understanding of a good life, your relationship to death, your basis for trusting your own reasoning, then you are navigating by instruments you have never checked.

-The case for philosophy begins with objective reality: unexamined assumptions still govern action.
-The golden rule asks whether you would want other people making moral, political, professional, or relational decisions that affect you from inherited slogans they have never tested.
+Unexamined assumptions are not dormant.
+They are operating instructions.
+They tell you what to admire, what to fear, whom to trust, what to excuse, and which costs to treat as normal.
+Role reversal asks whether you would want other people making moral, political, professional, or relational decisions that affect you from inherited slogans they have never tested.
 If not, then the examined life is not intellectual luxury.
 It is a responsibility to make your reasons visible to yourself before your reasons become consequences for others.

 The word philosophy means love of wisdom.
 Not possession of wisdom.
 The love of it implies that you never fully arrive.